spelufo/noport/README.md

 ## Development

 The entrypoint for running development tasks is `./dev.sh`.
+To work on it, run both the backend (`./dev.sh server`) and the figwheel development server (`./dev.sh front`), which compiles cljs and hot reloads it and css on file changes.

 ## TODO

-* [ ] Run only noport's server, not figwheel's.
-Get rid of allow CORS.
-* [ ] ./dev.sh build_release
+* [ ] ./dev.sh build_release # to bundle everything into a single binary.

 ## Features